duyquangbui99/SudokuSovlerPython/README.md

 ## Credits

 This program was created by Quang bui Feel free to use and modify it as you like.
-If you have any questions or suggestions, please contact me at [Your Email].
+If you have any questions or suggestions, please contact me at qbuiforwork@gmail.com

 ## License